SecureWorks | Master Services Agreement

 9.2.2.
-NOTWITHSTANDING ANYTHING TO THE CONTRARY IN SECTION 9.2.1, NEITHER PARTY SHALL HAVE ANY LIABILITY FOR THE FOLLOWING: (A) LOSS OF REVENUE, INCOME, PROFIT, OR SAVINGS, (B) LOST OR CORRUPTED DATA OR SOFTWARE, LOSS OF USE OF SYSTEM(S) OR NETWORK, OR THE RECOVERY OF SUCH, (C) LOSS OF BUSINESS OPPORTUNITY, OR (D) BUSINESS INTERRUPTION OR DOWNTIME.
+NEITHER THE SECUREWORKS PARTIES NOR CUSTOMER, SHALL HAVE ANY LIABILITY FOR THE FOLLOWING: (A) LOSS OF REVENUE, INCOME, PROFIT, OR SAVINGS, (B) LOST OR CORRUPTED DATA OR SOFTWARE, LOSS OF USE OF SYSTEM(S) OR NETWORK, OR THE RECOVERY OF SUCH, (C) LOSS OF BUSINESS OPPORTUNITY, OR (D) BUSINESS INTERRUPTION OR DOWNTIME.

-9.2.3 SECUREWORKS’ AGGREGATE LIABILITY (WHETHER IN CONTRACT, TORT OR OTHERWISE) FOR ALL CLAIMS OF LIABILITY ARISING OUT OF, OR IN CONNECTION WITH, THIS MSA SHALL NOT EXCEED: (A) FOR THE MSS SERVICES: THE AMOUNTS PAID BY CUSTOMER FOR THE SPECIFIC MSS SERVICE(S) GIVING RISE TO SUCH CLAIM DURING THE PRIOR TWELVE (12) MONTH PERIOD; AND (B) FOR THE CONSULTING SERVICES: THE AMOUNT OF THE SOW.
+9.2.3 EXCEPT AS PROVIDED IN SECTIONS 11.1 AND 11.2, THE SECUREWORKS PARTIES’ AND CUSTOMER’S RESPECTIVE AGGREGATE LIABILITY (WHETHER IN CONTRACT, TORT OR OTHERWISE) FOR ALL CLAIMS OF LIABILITY ARISING OUT OF, OR IN CONNECTION WITH, THIS MSA SHALL NOT EXCEED: (A) FOR THE MSS SERVICES: THE AMOUNTS PAID BY CUSTOMER FOR THE SPECIFIC MSS SERVICE(S) GIVING RISE TO SUCH CLAIM DURING THE PRIOR TWELVE (12) MONTH PERIOD; AND (B) FOR THE CONSULTING SERVICES: THE AMOUNT OF THE SOW.

 9.2.4 The foregoing limitations, exclusions and disclaimers shall apply, regardless of whether the claim for such damages is based in contract, warranty, strict liability, negligence, and tort or otherwise.
 Insofar as applicable law prohibits any limitation herein, the parties agree that such limitation will be automatically modified, but only to the extent so as to make the limitation permitted to the fullest extent possible under such law.
 The parties agree that the limitations on liabilities set forth herein are agreed allocations of risk constituting in part the consideration for SecureWorks’ sale of Services and/or Products to Customer, and such limitations will apply notwithstanding the failure of essential purpose of any limited remedy and even if a party has been advised of the possibility of such liabilities.